 Sacrament of the Dying: Formerly known as Last Rites, we now call the Sacrament of the Dying Viaticum, meaning “with you on the way.”
 Performed by a priest, it is the celebration of one’s final communion and offers nourishment for the journey into death and new life.
 Viaticum is best celebrated at the beginning of the dying process when family and friends can gather around the dying Christian in communion with them.
 While the dying process does not always lend itself to these guidelines, it is best to call the parish and make arrangements as early as possible so that family and friends can be gathered for the celebration.

 Anointing of the Sick: If you are preparing for surgery or suffering with a serious illness, you are encouraged to receive the Sacrament of the Anointing of the Sick to strengthen you and offer you community support.
 The anointing may take place in the chapel with family and friends present, during a community Mass, or individually.
-You may contact Fr.
-Paul at (651) 698-5581 x102, to arrange a time for Fr.
-Rodger to facilitate this special sacrament.
+You may contact the office for more information.

-Pastoral Care: Sister Dianne Perry, SSND, Pastoral Care Coordinator, is here to connect you with community support and is also available to provide direct support during difficult.
-Email at or call at 651-789-3178.
+Pastoral Care: The Pastoral Care Coordinator is here to connect you with community support and is also available to provide direct support during difficult.

 “ When we live out a spirituality of drawing nearer to others and seeking their welfare, our hearts are opened wide to the Lord’s greatest and most beautiful gifts.
 Whenever we encounter another person in love, we learn something new about God.”
 EVANGELII GAUDIUM of the Holy Father Francis